top of page

 DAY 23: TO TAYMA; 2000 YEAR OLD WELL

-Our journey takes a new direction as we leave the northern route behind, venturing south before making our way east.
-Today, we arrive in the historic town of Tayma, where we'll delve into its rich heritage by exploring ancient mosques, forts, and marveling at its renowned 2,000-year-old well.
+Our journey takes a new direction as we leave the northern route behind, venturing south before turning east.
+Today we arrive in the historic town of Tayma, where we’ll explore its rich heritage through ancient mosques, forts, and the famous 2,000-year-old well.
+We will also visit Tayma Fort, also known as Qasr Al Rumman, a mud-brick fortress originally built in the 8th century, with further additions made in the 18th century.

 Overnight in Tayma

-DAY 26: TO RIYADH; WORLD'S LARGEST CAMEL MARKET; SUNSET AT THE EDGE OF THE WORLD
+DAY 26: BURAYDAH - WORLD'S LARGEST CAMEL MARKET; USHAIGUR HISTORIC VILLAGE; SUNSET AT THE EDGE OF THE WORLD; TO RIYADH

-This morning we will visit the world’s largest camel market.
-Every day at six in the morning, the Buraydah camel market comes to life as vendors and buyers exchange riyals for camels, sheep, goats, and goods such as saddles and blankets.
-There are thousands of camels which are bought and sold daily within a 2-square mile area.
-We continue our journey traveling southeast with a stop for lunch on our route.
+Today we visit the world’s largest camel market.
+Each week, the Buraydah camel market comes alive as vendors and buyers exchange riyals for camels, sheep, goats, and goods such as saddles and blankets.
+Thousands of camels are bought and sold daily across a 2-square-mile area, making this likely the most unique and overwhelming camel experience of your life!

 Overnight in Riyadh